-How to avoid it: Check labels for triclosan and other names that the chemical sometimes goes by, including Irgasan DP-300, Lexol 300, Ster-Zac, Cloxifenolum or Triclocarban.
+- How to avoid it: Check labels for triclosan and other names that the chemical sometimes goes by, including Irgasan DP-300, Lexol 300, Ster-Zac, Cloxifenolum or Triclocarban.
 Instead, opt for certified organic options, which by law cannot contain synthetic chemicals and are made with gentler ingredients like oils and fruit extracts.
-We love the Happy Mama Hand to Toe Wash from Earth Mama Angel Baby ($4.95 and up).

-How to avoid it: Look for alternatives that contain zinc oxide or titanium dioxide, two common skin product ingredients that are considered safe during pregnancy and aren’t absorbed by the skin.
-Concealers from Rejuva Minerals are a good choice, as is the pure mineral sunscreen from BabyGanics.
+- How to avoid it: Look for alternatives that contain zinc oxide or titanium dioxide, two common skin product ingredients that are considered safe during pregnancy and aren’t absorbed by the skin.
+Concealers from Rejuva Minerals are a good choice.

-How to avoid it: Steer clear of facial soaps, creams, and peels that list salicylic acid on the label (or it’s other names: beta hydroxy acid or BHA).
+- How to avoid it: Steer clear of facial soaps, creams, and peels that list salicylic acid on the label (or it’s other names: beta hydroxy acid or BHA).
 A cleanser that contains ingredients like lactic acid or lemon peel oil clean and exfoliate your pregnancy acne-prone skin in a healthier way.
-We love Belli Pregnancy Anti-Blemish Facial Wash, $22.
+We love Belli Pregnancy Anti-Blemish Facial Wash.

-How to avoid it: Steer clear of products containing the ingredients adapelene, tretinoin, retinoic acid, retinol, retinyl lineoleate, retinyl palmitate, and tazarotene—all forms of retinol.
+- How to avoid it: Steer clear of products containing the ingredients adapalene, tretinoin, retinoic acid, retinol, retinyl linoleate, retinyl palmitate, and tazarotene—all forms of retinol.